-Except for policies issued to individuals under the age of 21, coverage for new dependents may be added after the subscriber's coverage begins as described in Open enrollment and Special enrollment above.
+Coverage for new dependents may be added after the subscriber's coverage begins as described in Open enrollment and Special enrollment above.
 Please note with regard to births and adoptions: Medica does not automatically know of a birth or adoption or whether the subscriber would like coverage for the newborn or newly adopted dependent.
 You must, therefore, request that the newborn or newly adopted dependent be added.
 If additional premium is required, Medica is entitled to all premiums due from 31 days following the time of the child's birth, adoption or placement for adoption until the time the covered subscriber notifies Medica of the birth or adoption.